ENCODE-DCC/atac-seq-pipeline/README.md

 ## Running a pipeline locally with Caper

 1) Prepare an input JSON file.
-We will use a subsampled example input JSON based on URLs.
-Caper will automatically download all fastqs and reference human genome data recursively.
+Caper will automatically download all fastqs and reference human genome data defined in this JSON file recursively.
 	```bash
 	$ INPUT_JSON=https://storage.googleapis.com/encode-pipeline-test-samples/encode-atac-seq-pipeline/ENCSR356KRQ_subsampled_caper.json
 	```

 2-1) **Conda**: Run a workflow with Conda.
 Make sure that you have followed [this instruction](docs/install_conda.md) to install Conda and its environments.
 	> **WARNING**: We no longer recommend Conda for resolving dependencies and plan to phase out Conda support.
 Instead we recommend using Docker or Singularity.
-You can install Singularity and use it for our pipeline with Caper (by adding `--singularity` to command line arguments).
+You can install Singularity and use it for this pipeline with Caper (by adding `--singularity` to command line arguments).

 	```bash
 	$ conda activate encode-atac-seq-pipeline